mpatacchiola/blog/_posts/2017-03-14-dissecting-reinforcement-learning-6.markdown

 ![Books Reinforcement Learning]({{site.baseurl}}/images/books_reinforcement_learning_an_introduction_statistical_reinforcement_learning.png){:class="img-responsive"}

 The references for this post are the [Sutton and Barto's book]((https://webdocs.cs.ualberta.ca/~sutton/book/ebook/the-book.html)) (chapter 11, case studies), and ["Statistical Reinforcement Learning"](https://www.crcpress.com/Statistical-Reinforcement-Learning-Modern-Machine-Learning-Approaches/Sugiyama/p/book/9781439856895) by Masashi Sugiyama which contains a good description of some of the applications we are going to encounter.
+In this post **I want you to get your hands dirty!** There is a lot of code to run, parameters to change and graphs to plot.
+You should learn by doing.
+Fork the [Github repository](https://github.com/mpatacchiola/dissecting-reinforcement-learning) if you have a Github account, or download the latest [zip archive from here](https://github.com/mpatacchiola/dissecting-reinforcement-learning/archive/master.zip) if you haven't.

 Multi-Armed Bandit